vie74050/MTV_identifyErrors_web/readme.md

 **Unity Project** Repo: [gihub MTV_identifyErrors](https://github.com/vie74050/MTV_identifyErrors)

 See `AesculapPan` build folder, included as a sample.
-The actual resources within are all built from the Unity Project, and not part of the scope of this repo.
+The actual resources within are all built from the **Unity Project**, and not part of the scope of this repo.

 The build folder for the Unity model should have the structure: